1983 Winston Western 500: Race recap

-Bill Elliott defeated Benny Parsons under the final caution flag in front of 24,000 spectators for his first-ever Cup Series victory.
-The race concluded under caution because of a rain shower.
+Bill Elliott passed Benny Parsons on the Lap 115 restart that took place on the backstretch, taking the lead before the final safety car was called during Lap 117 for rain, meaning the cars would race back to the line (prohibited starting in 2003) and finished the final two laps under the safety car for a win in front of 24,000 spectators for his first-ever Cup Series victory.
 This was Elliott's first Cup win.
-Just under 35 years later his son Chase Elliott also scored his first Cup win, also on a road course, winning at Watkins Glen in 2018.
-Bill Elliott won this race driving a 1982 Ford Thunderbird as opposed to the slicker 1983 model; the team used the older car on road courses and short tracks this season.
+Bill Elliott won this race driving a 1982 Ford Thunderbird as opposed to the slicker 1983 model; the team used the older car on road courses and short tracks this season to save costs and due to a parts shortage from Ford for the newest model.
+Elliott's first Cup and second-tier series wins were on road courses, as his first second-tier race win was at Watkins Glen International in 1993.
+In August 2018, his son Chase Elliott also scored his first Cup win, again on a former United States Grand Prix circuit, winning at Watkins Glen in 2018.

 There were 13 lead changes and five caution flags for 26 laps; making the race last three hours and fifteen minutes.
 While the average speed of the race was 95.859 mph, Darrell Waltrip qualified for the pole position with a speed of 116.782 mph.
 The length of this race was 119 laps - the equivalent of 311.8 mi.

 Jimmy Insolo, Doug Wheeler, Don Waterman, Pat Mintey, and Randy Becker would retire from NASCAR Cup Series racing after this event.

 Drivers who failed to qualify were: Bobby Hillin Jr. (#6), Dan Noble (#37), Tony Settember (#58), Harry Goularte (#17), Steve Pfeifer (#8), St. James Davis (#02), Mark Perry (#1) and Bob Kennedy (#94).

 This was the last race without Rusty Wallace until the 2006 Daytona 500.